-Through the Streaming API you can retrieve tweets as they are created.
-You can retrieve a filtered stream of tweets that match specific languages and also match a specific user, location, or keyword.
+Twitter provides streams that allow you to retrieve tweets as they are created.
+You can retrieve a filtered stream of tweets that match one or more queries (with parameters such as search keywords, geographic location, language, or user).
 Alternatively, you can retrieve a random sample of tweets.

-The Twitter Streaming API provides a live stream of data.
+In this mode, Twitter provides a live stream of data.
 This means that the connector can only retrieve tweets that are created when the synchronize action is running.
 Tweets created at other times are not retrieved.
 In this mode, the synchronize action does not stop unless you set the TaskMaxDuration configuration parameter, run the StopFetch action, or stop the connector.